 Ezekiel 18:21 “But if the wicked man turns from all the sins he has committed, keeps all My statutes, and does what is just and right, he will surely live; he will not die.”

-The Bible doesn’t go into great detail of why Noah found grace, we just know based off the principles of God’s Word that he must have believed God as Abraham did and it was counted to him as righteousness.
+The Bible doesn’t go into great detail for why Noah found grace, we just know based off the principles of God’s Word that he must have believed God as Abraham did and it was counted to him as righteousness.
 God promises a reprieve from His anger to those who repent of their sin, He has shown this consistently throughout mankind’s existence.

 The Lord called Abraham out of a pagan Chaldean culture and Abraham responded with belief.